vinayakkankanwadi/CarND-Behavioral-Cloning-P3/README.md

 All that said, please be concise!
 We're not looking for you to write a book here, just a brief description of how you passed each rubric point, and references to the relevant code :).

-You're not required to use markdown for your writeup.
-If you use another method please just submit a pdf of your writeup.

-The Project
----
-The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
-* Design, train and validate a model that predicts a steering angle from image data
-* Use the model to drive the vehicle autonomously around the first track in the simulator.
-The vehicle should remain on the road for an entire loop around the track.
-* Summarize the results with a written report

 ### Dependencies
 This lab requires: